NawaMan/FunctionalJ/docs/struct_type.md

 Hidden changes can lead to chaos.

 FunctionalJ has a mechanism to create immutable data objects using `@Struct` annotation.
-This can be done in two form: a expand form and compact for.
+This can be done in two forms: a expand form and compact form.
 For brevity, we will use compact form when possible.

 ```java